lens-reputation/court/Whitepaper.md

 LensCourt transforms being a judge into a **merit-based privilege**:

-* Only the most reputable can become judges — it’s not a right, it’s earned.
+- Only the most reputable can become judges — it’s not a right, it’s earned.
-* Judges gain the **power to vote** on whether other accounts are bots or real, suspicious or trusted.
+- Judges gain the **power to vote** on whether other accounts are bots or real, suspicious or trusted.
-* Judges can **subasta (auction)** the Judge Seat NFTs they own — their role has market value.
+- Judges can **auction** the Judge Seat NFTs they own — their role has market value.
-* All votes are public and signal trust or distrust to the rest of the network.
+- All votes are public and signal trust or distrust to the rest of the network.
-* Judges get a **voice in governance** — helping shape how LensCourt evolves.
+- Judges get a **voice in governance** — helping shape how LensCourt evolves.
-* The more reputable you are, the more your vote weighs.
+- The more reputable you are, the more your vote weighs.
-* You actively **contribute to cleaning the network**, identifying bots, and supporting real users and creators.
+- You actively **contribute to cleaning the network**, identifying bots, and supporting real users and creators.
-* Being a judge boosts your standing across the ecosystem and may grant early access to future rewards or roles.
+- Being a judge boosts your standing across the ecosystem and may grant early access to future rewards or roles.

 In short: to be a judge is to be trusted, visible, and powerful.